makma/fingerprintjs.com/content/blog/gift-card-fraud-prevention-tips-to-keep-fraudsters-at-bay.md

 ## How can merchants prevent gift card fraud?

-Gift card fraud detection requires a high level of vigilance in regards to gift card purchases and monitoring.
+Gift card fraud detection requires a high level of vigilance in regard to gift card purchases and monitoring.
 Because the nature of gift cards make them able to be exploited by scammers, merchants do need to actively consider key steps to protecting themselves.

 By taking a proactive approach, particularly around the time that gift cards were obtained, retailers can identify patterns of behavior that can suggest impending gift card fraud.